-The fact that the falsification test is significant for job entry decisions could be due to spillover effects of the actual NMW increase: the NMW change can lead to ripple effects for wage rates above the minimum wage.
-To account for this possibility, we consider an alternative definition of the control group:
+The fact that the falsification test is significant for job entry decisions could be due to potential unobservable variables not included in the model.
+Another possibility is that it is driven by spillover effects of the actual NMW increase: the NMW change can lead to ripple effects for wage rates above the minimum wage.
+10 To account for this possibility, we consider an alternative definition of the control group: